TosbackCgusBridge-Bot/CGUs-versions/Conduit/Privacy Policy.md

 Website Privacy Policy

-The Conduit Website Privacy Policy has been updated on June 17, 2012.
+The Conduit Website Privacy Policy has been updated on April 24, 2013.
 By accessing and using the Conduit technology and the Conduit website following such update, you indicate that you have read and agree to the updated terms and conditions of the Conduit Website Privacy Policy.

 This is the privacy policy ("Privacy Policy") for conduit.com and/or other web sites owned and operated by Conduit Ltd. ("Website") that applies to your use of the Website and covers how Conduit Ltd. ("Conduit" "we," "us," or "our") treats information that it collects and receives about you via the Website, including the personal information we collect through the Website regarding the various features, programs, services, and software that Conduit provides to you.
 Some of these offerings are provided by third parties who may provide you with additional information and choices about your privacy.
 These offerings are subject to the privacy policies of such third parties.